-Next Site Turn right onto Eveland Rd.
+Turn right onto Eveland Rd.
 Travel 2 miles.
 Turn left onto MD 480 E. Travel 8.3 miles to the cemetery on the left.

-Previous Site Turn right onto Eveland Rd.
+Turn right onto Eveland Rd.
 Travel 2.0 miles.
 Turn right onto MD 480 W. Travel 0.1 mile.
 Turn left onto MD 404 E. Travel 5.7 miles.
 Turn right onto MD 328 W. Travel 0.5 miles.
 Turn right onto MD 404 BUS W. Tuckahoe Neck Meeting House is on the right.

-Page numbers for sites on this map can be found on page 4 in the table of contents.
+Page numbers for sites on this map can be found on page 3 in the table of contents.

 Adkins Arboretum is a 440-acre garden and preserve dedicated to promoting the appreciation and conservation of the region's native plants.
 Walking along streams, over wetlands, and through woodlands allows visitors to experience the kinds of landscapes that freedom seekers on the Underground Railroad passed through on their way north.

 The arboretum offers programs year-round in ecology, horticulture and natural history for all ages, including special programming related to survival strategies used by fleeing slaves traversing these landscapes generations ago.
 Five miles of paths feature streams, meadows and rich bottomland forest.

-The arboretum offers an audio tour about outdoor survival and navigation on the Underground Railroad.
-The tour program is recognized by the National Park Service Network to Freedom Program as providing authentic and accurate information.
-Other self-guided tours and public programs are avenues to discover the joys of nature.
+Travel virtually through Adkins Arboretum with historian Anthony Cohen to understand how self-liberators used their knowledge of the natural landscape to forge a path to five-part film series and more, at rootedwisdom.org.
+Other self-quided tours and public programs are avenues to discover the joys of nature.
 Stretch your legs and take a walk on a boardwalk or trail.

+Greensboro

-35 Greensboro BYWAY MARKER Greensboro Cemetery North Main Street and Cedar Lane Greensboro, MD 21639
+BYWAY MARKER Greensboro Cemetery North Main Street and Cedar Lane Greensboro MD 21639

-Track 35 Exterior Exhibit In 1797, Greensboro resident Peter Harrington was president of the Choptank Abolition Society, formed to promote the end of slavery in Maryland.
+In 1797, Greensboro resident Peter Harrington was president of the Choptank Abolition Society, formed to promote the end of slavery in Maryland.
 Supported by Quakers, some Methodists, and others, regional societies like this worked on the local level.
 Petitions to the Maryland House of Delegates first focused on the trafficking of slaves and demanded an end to the exportation of slaves and free people of color.

 Marketable goods were brought here, transferred to wagons and hauled to Delaware markets.
 Produce and timber products were delivered and shipped to ports near and far.
 Through these trade activities, Greensboro residents, free and enslaved, learned about religious revivalism, abolition and other new ideas.

 The northernmost bridge over the Choptank River was located in Greensboro.
 Though freedom seekers traveling north were tempted to use bridges, they usually avoided them, as the threat of recapture was high at these obvious crossing points.

 There is limited roadside parking in Greensboro.
 You will also find fuel, restaurants and restrooms.